 The course is meant to be taken online as a self-paced course.
 We recommend setting a schedule to complete the course.
 Students complete the course in a wide range of time periods, but we would recommend anywhere from 4 to 8 months.
 You will have access to the course and tutor grading and help for a year.

-The AP Computer Science in Java course is a fast-paced, AP level course.
-While there are no official prerequisites for the CodeHS AP Java course, we recommend that students take our Introduction to Computer Science prior to AP Java.
-Students who have completed our Intro to CS course will be able to apply knowledge of concepts covered in the Intro course to the more advanced setting of the AP Java course.
+The AP® Computer Science A course is a fast-paced, AP level course.
+While there are no official prerequisites for the CodeHS AP® Computer Science A course, we recommend that students take our Introduction to Computer Science prior to AP® Computer Science A. Students who have completed our Intro to CS course will be able to apply knowledge of concepts covered in the Intro course to the more advanced setting of the AP® Computer Science A course.

-This course will prepare students for the multiple choice AP Computer Science in Java examination.
+This course will prepare students for the multiple choice AP® Computer Science A examination.
 Each lesson comes with quizzes to test essential knowledge for the AP Exam.
 Each unit includes a cumulative AP style multiple choice exam to test understanding of the concepts in the unit, and provide immediate feedback to the student.

 As co-founder of CodeHS and previous computer science TA at Stanford, Jeremy has helped to teach thousands of students how to program.